oullin/infra/README.md

-# Oullin Infrastructure
+# Infrastructure

 This project is designed to streamline the deployment of the Oullin's applications by leveraging Docker and Make for a consistent and automated build and deployment process.

-The infrastructure is set up to handle servers, certificates, and documentation.
+The infrastructure is set up to handle servers, database, SSL, certificates, and documentation.

 ## License